molbiodiv/fennec/doc/user.rst

 Map ``OTUs`` by ``ncbi_taxid`` on ``NCBI taxid`` and click ``GO``.

 The result of the mapping will be displayed below where a click on ``Save in database`` will make this mapping persistent.
-For more details about mapping see the section in the tutorial TODO:ref

 .. image:: screenshots/project_mapping.png